A step-by-step approach to continuing, and adapting, your invoice automation

 4. Enable supplier self-service and early payment discounts

 .
-Once you have a real handle on invoice processing, this may be a source of significant savings over time and/or a great source of support to your suppliers.
+Once you have a real handle on invoice processing, this may be a source of significant savings over time and/or a great source of support for your suppliers.

 5. Leverage information for better sourcing

-Invoice processing automation can help your Procurement department enhance their sourcing activities
+Invoice processing automation can help your Procurement department enhance its sourcing activities

 in a couple of ways.
-First, with all your payment activity electronically captured, they will have better information for analysis for purposes of supplier base consolidation and other sourcing activities.
-Second, with a reputation for paying on time, or even having a mechanism to pay invoices early, and making it easy for suppliers to manage their accounts receivables with you, suppliers may be more willing to give your organisational preferential prices and terms.
+First, with all your payment activity electronically captured, they will have better information for supplier base consolidation analysis and other sourcing activities.
+Second, with a reputation for paying on time, or even having a mechanism to pay invoices early, and making it easy for suppliers to manage their accounts receivables with you, suppliers may be more willing to give your organizational preferential prices and terms.

 Each of these steps is manageable and provides incremental benefits.
-Organisations such as Mears Group
+Organizations such as Mears Group

-have proved that the direct and indirect costs of traditional manual processing are just not necessary anymore.
-The technology to eliminate the great majority of the paper handling is available, affordable, and easily implemented within the context of your existing financial systems.
-And the benefits go beyond cost reduction to creating a cost management and information availability advantage that will help your company better compete.
+have proved that the direct and indirect costs of traditional manual processing are just not necessary or acceptable anymore.
+The technology to eliminate the great majority of the paper handling is available, affordable, and easily implemented and integrated with your existing systems.
+And the benefits go beyond cost reduction to creating a cost management and information availability advantage that will help your company better competee.

-If your organisation has yet to automate your Accounts Payable
+If your organization has yet to automate your Invoice processes

 , you are likely unable to ensure complete Business Continuity.
-Spend Management solution providers such as Proactis are here to help you now!
+In reality, you can save $1000s and process invoices in days rather than weeks, allowing you to focus on driving your business forward.
+Spend Management solution providers such as Proactis are here to help you now, with Invoice Management solutions, you can: